iov-one/iov-core/docs/KeyBase.md

-# BCP specification

-# SecureElementController
+# Web4 KeyBase architecture

-The `SecureElementController` provides all of the top level functionality and entry mechanisms into the `KeyBase`.
-This controller contains the logic to pass login details to the user profile controller.
+## UserProfileController

+The `UserProfileController` houses the logic to decrypt a user profile, when provided a valid `username:password` pair.

-The following functions are exposed through the `SecureElementController`.
+The following functions are called by the `User`, through the `UserProfileController`

 - CreateUser: Creates a new user in the `UserProfileController`
 - LoginUser: Passes `username:password` pair to the `UserProfileController`
 - DeleteUser: Requests deletion of a `UserProfile` to the `UserProfileController`
 - ExportUser: Requests the plaintext export of `UserProfile` details, requires a correct `login`

-## UserProfileController

-The `UserProfileController` houses the logic to decrypt a user profile, when provided a valid `username:password` pair.

-The following functions are called from the `SecureElementController`, through the `UserProfileController0`

-- DecryptProfile: Completes the login process, using the `username:password` pair provided by the `SecureElementController`
-- CreateProfile: Creates a new `UserProfile` using information passed by the `SecureElementController`
-- DeleteProfile: Deletes a `UserProfile` using information passed by the `SecureElementController`
-- ExportProfile: Calls `DecryptProfile`, and provides a plaintext copy to the `SecureElementController`

 ## UserProfile

-A `UserProfile` contains a `Keyring` entry, `AddressBook` and other user specific details that need to be kept separate from other users.
+A `UserProfile` contains a `Keyring`, `AddressBook` and other user specific details that need to be kept separate from other users.
 This is a `1:N` relation, where `N` is each `UserProfile` created by the `UserProfileController`.

 - AddressBook: Holds common `PublicPersonality` mappings the user interacts with
 - Keyring: Hold all of the users `KeyringEntry`s that hold private keys.